 Over summer 2009, I held a fun raiser to raise funds for alternative therapies for Sebastian.
 We held a photography raffle and raised nearly $5500.
 While we were in Michigan from July-September 2009, Sebastian was able to do two new therapies, HBOT and ABM.

-Winter 2009, we sold Seb Can Do Calendars for the year 2010 using photographs by the photographers that donated for our photo raffle.
+During the winter of 2009, we sold Seb Can Do Calendars for the year 2010 using photographs by the photographers that donated for our photo raffle.
 Some of the photos were new, while some were included in the raffle.
 The money raised from this fundraiser is being put towards equipment for Sebastian.

+We are so thankful that we are no longer in need of donations.
 If you’d like to continue to support Sebastian financially or send him a monetary gift, you can do so by donating to one of the organizations that have helped us, in his name.
 Easter Seals Ontario.
 Ontario Federation for Cerebral Palsy.
 Three to Be.
 C.A.R.D.
 (Seb’s hippotherapy centre).
 Epilepsy Toronto.
 Holland Bloorview Kids Rehabilitation Hospital.

 Thank you for stopping by.
 We appreciate your encouragement and support.